PedroElFrijol/MarcelOS/README.md

 32 bit Operating System named after me, Marcelo.

 ## How to run the OS
-You need Clang and Make.
+You need Clang, lld, and Make.